Risks Associated with Occupational Health, Safety and Welfare

 First Aid

-• Outdoors Leaders and holders of Outdoor Modules – Provide First Aid.
+• Leaders holding Outdoor Modules – Provide First Aid.

-Each State and Territory has different requirements for first aid kits which can be checked on the websites of St John’s and the Red Cross or on the website of Safework Australia.
+Each State and Territory has different requirements for first aid kits which can be checked on the websites of St John’s and the Red Cross or the website of Safework Australia.
 When you visit a meeting place, if it’s appropriate, you can always do a spot check of the First Aid kit.
-In each Unit, a Guide or Leader should be responsible for ensuring the kit is kept fully stocked and all items are within use-by dates.
+In each Unit, a Guide or Leader should ensure the kit is fully stocked and all items are within use-by dates.

 Incident and Accident Notifications

-It is a requirement of the Public Liability Policy that all incidents and accidents (but not simple ‘band aid’ accidents) are reported to the State Office as soon as possible.
+The Public Liability Policy requires that all incidents and accidents (but not simple ‘band-aid’ accidents) are reported to the State Office as soon as possible.

 In the event of an accident, where it is unlikely that further medical treatment will be required, members are required to complete a First Aid Treatment Record (ADM.53b).